kda2495/IPA_Downloader/README_EN.md

 • Show list of App IDs and purchase
 • Show list of App IDs and download the latest version
 • Show list of App IDs and download (with version selection)
-• Show minimum iOS version for ipa files in Apps folder
+• Check minimum iOS version for .ipa files in Apps folder
-• Install apps
+• Install .ipa files from Apps folder

 #### Note:
 For commands requiring IDs, you can enter multiple IDs in the format `1, 2, 3`.